dud0sinka/metalerator/README.md

 # metalerator
-Procedural metalcore generator with Python and midiutil
+Procedural metalcore generator with Python and midiutil.